StefanBRas/pytest-shared-session-scope/README.md

         data = 123 # Do something expensive
     else: # This is a worker using the fixture after the first worker data = initial
-    token: CleanupToken = yield data # Second yield yield data to test and returns a token if token == CleanupToken.LAST:
+    token: CleanupToken = yield data # Second yield yields data to test and returns a token if token == CleanupToken.LAST:
       ... # This will only run in the last worker to finish
     else: